radsystems-app/Radsystems-Studio-Docs/pages/pages.md

 ![custom-field-editor-window.png](/pages/custom-field-editor-window.png)
 3. You can edit the custom field.
 4. You can delete the custom field.

 The next columns in the section allow you to:

 5. The checkboxes in the OUTPUT column define whether the field will be rendered in the final view of the page.
 6. The checkboxes in the SEARCH column define whether the fields will be searched in the final view of the page.

+In the section we can also define the logical operator SQL LIKE and the wildcards for the search.